braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 #### Step 2: Create a Access Token

-In order for Braze to access databricks, a personal access token needs to be created.
+In order for Braze to access Databricks, a personal access token needs to be created.

 1. In your Databricks workspace, click your Databricks username in the top bar, and then select `User Settings` from the drop down.
 2. On the Access tokens tab, click Generate new token.